Chris Taylor Player Props: Dodgers vs. Cubs

 Chris Taylor At The Plate

-- Taylor has three home runs and three walks while batting .114.
+- Taylor has three home runs and three walks while hitting .114.

 - In four of 11 games this season, Taylor got a hit, but only one each time.

-- Looking at the 11 games he has played this year, he's hit a long ball in three of them (27.3%), and in 7.7% of his trips to the dish.
+- He has gone deep in three games this year (27.3%), homering in 7.7% of his chances at the plate.

-- In five games this season, Taylor has picked up an RBI, with more than one RBI once.
+- In five games this year, Taylor has picked up an RBI, with more than one RBI once.

-- He has scored in four games this season (36.4%), but has had no multi-run games.
+- He has scored a run in four of 11 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.